Please refer all questions about Gilbert’s Household Hazardous Waste Collection Program to the Environmental Services section at (480) 503-6400.

 - Tightly seal materials in their containers and transport them to the event in the trunk or bed of your vehicle.

 - Bring picture I.D. and most recent refuse bill (single-family home) or rent receipt (multi-family unit).
+Please Note: You must be a resident of the Town of Gilbert to participate.

 |Acceptable Materials||Unacceptable Materials|